Keewano Unity SDK

 For example, seeing that "LevelFailed_Watch5Moves" has high engagement but "LevelComplete_Transition" has low engagement tells you meaningful information about your game design and player motivation.

-These methods are separated because not all ads grant items:
+ReportAdRevenue and ReportAdItemsGranted are separate because not all ads grant items:

-3. Banner Ads: Generate revenue but don't grant items - only call ReportAdRevenue
+3. Ads With Rewards: Generate revenue AND grant items - call both methods

 4. Asynchronous Rewards: Ad completes → revenue tracked → items granted later by server